jenkinsci/squashtm-publisher-plugin/Readme.md

 As a job manager, go to the configuration page of your job.

 Jobs of all nature are supported.
 As a job manager, go to the configuration page of your job.
 In order to work the plugin requires two simple items.
-First, on the general job properties, tick the box 'enable Squash TA wrapper'.
-Then add a new post-build step : 'publish your results on Squash TM'.
-Note : A subconfiguration panel appears, asking your which servers should be notified.
-Currently this subfeature has no effect so you can just leave it as is.
+First, on the general job properties, tick the box 'This build can be triggered by Squash TM'.
+Then add a new post-build step : 'Publish your tests results on Squash TM'.

 That's all you need to configure TM-publisher per-se.
 However you will also need to configure additional test result publishers such as [JUnit plugin](https://wiki.jenkins-ci.org/display/JENKINS/JUnit+Plugin), [NUnit plugin](https://wiki.jenkins-ci.org/display/JENKINS/NUnit+Plugin), [JSUnit plugin](https://wiki.jenkins-ci.org/display/JENKINS/JSUnit+plugin) etc. Remember that TM-publisher simply pushes tests results, it does not generate them.